tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 For proposer-based timestamps, the `LastCommit.CommitSig` timestamps will no longer be used to build the timestamps for height `H`.
 Instead, the proposal timestamp from height `H-1` will become the block timestamp for height `H`.
 To enable this, we will add a `Timestamp` field to the `Commit` struct.
-This field will be populated each height with the proposal timestamp decided on at the previous height.
+This field will be populated at each height with the proposal timestamp decided on at the previous height.
 This timestamp will also be saved with the rest of the commit in the state store [when the commit is finalized](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/internal/consensus/state.go#L1611) so that it can be recovered if Tendermint crashes.
 Changes to the `CommitSig` and `Commit` struct are detailed below.

 ### Changes to `CommitSig`

 The [CommitSig](https://github.com/tendermint/tendermint/blob/a419f4df76fe4aed668a6c74696deabb9fe73211/types/block.go#L604) struct currently contains a timestamp.
-This timestamp is the local time of the validator when it issued a `Precommit` for the block.
+This timestamp is the current Unix time known to the validator when it issued a `Precommit` for the block.
 This timestamp is no longer used and will be removed in this change.

 `CommitSig` will be updated as follows: